1. Main Window

 1. Water density input field.
 Sets the fluid density used for buoyancy and resistance calculations.
 For reference, fresh water averages around 1.000 t./m.^3, while seawater averages around 1.024 t./m.^3.

 2. Error margin input field.
 Determines the upper bound of an acceptable error when adjusting draft to find a required displacement, expressed as a percentage of maximum hull displacement.
 Lower values increase precision.
 For example, a value of 0.1% on a hull with a 1000 kg maximum displacement will consider 1 kg error as an acceptable margin.
 In Simulation mode, this value is also used as a CoG-CoB distance error margin (refer to Operation Modes for more information).
 Valid ranges are from 0.0001% to 20%.
 Lower tolerances take more time to find a valid solution, but yield greater precision.

-3. Simulation attempt limit input field.
-Determines the maximum number of attempts FLOATSOFT will make to find a solution in Simulate Natural Buoyancy mode.
+3. Solver attempts input field.
+Determines the maximum number of attempts FLOATSOFT solver will make to find a solution when determining draft, and also heel/trim in Simulation mode.

 Typical fraction values are between 0.1 and 0.25.
 Valid ranges are between 0.01 and 0.5.